 When I conduct DIY workshops, where we turned food waste into useful cleaning products, such as coffee scrubs, multipurpose cleaning solutions, eco enzymes, etc, I will get participants to bring their own glass jars and containers from home just so they can practice ‘Reuse’ at the same time, Repurposing.
 There’s no need to buy at all.

 So much to say about the not so fantastic single-use plastic!
-Let us rewind to the subject of ‘Reuse’.
+Let us rewind to the subject of ‘Reuse.
 What else can we reuse?
 Leave a reply at the end of the page!

 To reduce waste further, I’ll bring my own reusable bags and containers of all sorts to the wet market (it’s dry by the way) to stock up my weekly food supplies; Vegetables, fruits, eggs, coffee ground, and so on.
 I would also use my own containers to takeaway brunch from the hawker food center upstairs before heading home.

 Isn’t it troublesome?
 Sorting and dealing with the recyclable waste would be!
 Shopping with my reusables?
 Not at all.
 It made me happy to know that I can buy my necessities without generating unnecessary waste.
-All it takes for me was to grab my reusable bags and containers and go!
+All it took for me was to grab my reusable bags and containers and go!
 How troublesome can that be?
 It’s about the same time and energy to grab your handbag and keys.

 And it all started by Rethinking my consumption habits, reassessing the way I shop and where I shop.
-I am also thinking about our only trash island, Pulau Semakau’s expiry date, which is 2035 (was 2045 shorten by 10 years).
+I am also thinking about our only trash island, Pulau Semakau’s expiry date, which is 2035 (was 2045 shortened by 10 years).
 A lot more needs to be done to prolong the lifespan of our landfill beyond its estimated expiry date.
 Thankfully, habits can change.
 Let’s make BYO reusables the new norm and a new way of shopping!
 Reuse our resources over and over and over and over and over again and again and again and again and again!